jag1g13/pycgtool/README.md

 This version has several advantages over the original C++ implementation CGTOOL:
 * PyCGTOOL is able to run anywhere the necessary library dependencies are available (all available from pip)
-* Support for polymers such as DNA or proteins making use of GROMACS' pdb2gmx
 * Does not require that residues are present in contiguous sorted blocks
 * Much more automated testing ensures that regressions will be identified quickly
+* Work-in-progress support for polymers such as DNA or proteins making use of GROMACS' pdb2gmx

 If you experience problems or wish to see a new feature added please [file an issue](https://github.com/jag1g13/pycgtool/issues).